Son Of Burning Man Founder Busted For Mushrooms At The Festival

 — Nat Geo Travel (@NatGeoTravel) September 8, 2018

-Your EDM quoted the local law enforcement that said the arrests this year are on par with past years.
+Your EDM quoted the local law enforcement that said the arrests this year are on par with past years’ arrests.
 Sheriff Jerry Allen said that he’s not under the impression that heavy partying isn’t going on.

 “People are still leaving the playa and recovering from a week of partying.
 They are trying to orient themselves and coming to terms with reality.”

 Local and federal officials were on the scene throughout the festival.
 Most of the arrests were related to drug possession and drug trafficking.
-This year 70k people made the pilgrimage to Black Rock City for the ten-day long gathering.
+This year, 70,000 people made the pilgrimage to Black Rock City for the 10-day long gathering.

 CBS Los Angeles says the exception to this rule was an arrest of a West Hollywood man just outside of the festival who car-jacked a woman at knifepoint and then got into an altercation with police and a police dog.